-Wage Growth in Canada averaged 2.28 percent from 1992 until 2020, reaching an all time high of 9.10 percent in April of 2020 and a record low of -0.40 percent in May of 2001.
+Wage Growth in Canada averaged 2.33 percent from 1992 until 2020, reaching an all time high of 10.40 percent in May of 2020 and a record low of -0.40 percent in May of 2001.
 This page provides - Canada Average Weekly Earnings YoY- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Canada Average Weekly Earnings YoY - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Statistics Canada
+Canada Average Weekly Earnings YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

 Wage Growth in Canada is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Wage Growth in Canada to stand at 3.50 in 12 months time.
 In the long-term, the Canada Average Weekly Earnings YoY is projected to trend around 3.50 percent in 2021 and 3.20 percent in 2022, according to our econometric models.